dpiegdon/tiny-ws2812-desklight/README.md

 * Reduce idle powerconsumption by stepping down to 128KHz.
 Only use 8MHz during LED signalling.

-* Redesign to use `INT0` for switch instead of `PCINT2`.
-This allows deeper sleep modes (no I/O clock required, can use ADC noise reduce).

 * Design small PCB.

 * Idea for another project: build an H/S/V lamp with three potentiometers.